mkjeff/secs4net/README.md

                                 L()))));
    ```

-6. ## `Item` is mutable with restrict.
+## Modify `Item` in restrict.
   > Basic rule: The `Item.Count` has been fixed while the item was created.

-    That means you can only overwrite values on existing memory.
-    String Item is still immutable, coz C# `string` is immutable as well.
+You can only overwrite values on existing memory.
+String Item is immutable, coz C# `string` is immutable as well.

-7. ## Reuse pooled array for large item values
+## Reuse array for large item values
 All unmanaged data Item can created from `IMemoryOwner<T>` or `Memory<T>`.

 The following sample uses the implementation of `IMemoryOwner<T>` from [`Microsoft.Toolkit.HighPerformance`](https://docs.microsoft.com/en-us/windows/communitytoolkit/high-performance/memoryowner) that has been referenced internally by secs4net..

    ```cs
     var largeArrayOwner = MemoryOwner<int>.Allocate(size: 65535);